On the excluded minor structure theorem for graphs of large treewidth: Proof of the Main Result

 We now consider the case when $\Sigma \not \hom S^2$.
-Our plan is to apply Lemma~\ref{lem:conccycles}.
+Our plan is to deduce (P2) from (P1) and Lemmas~\ref{lem:conccycles} and Lemmas~\ref{lem:rephigh}.
 Thus, we must first show that the representativity of $G'_0$ in $\Sigma$ is at least $2\lambda+2$.
-Assume, to reach a contradiction, that the representativity is at most $2\lambda +2$.
-We can apply Lemma~\ref{lem:rephigh} with $z:=2\lambda+2$.
-If a) from Lemma~\ref{lem:rephigh} holds, we have a near-embedding $\e'$ of $G$ into a surface $\Sigma'$ with $g(\Sigma')<g(\Sigma)$ and $|\V'|\leq|\V|+1$.
-The properties (\ref{inequalities}) and (\ref{bigwall}) are easy to verify and thus, $(g(\Sigma'),|\V'|)<(g(\Sigma),|\V|)$ is a contradiction to our choice of $\e$.
-If b) holds, one of the graphs ${G'}_0^1, {G'}_0^2$ contains a sufficient large wall and therefore, one of the near-embeddings $\e_1,\e_2$ satisfies the conditions (\ref{inequalities}) and (\ref{bigwall}).
-Again, as $g(\Sigma_1),g(\Sigma_2)<g(\Sigma)$, this is a contradiction to our choice of $\e$.
-This shows that the representativity of $G'_0$ in $\Sigma$ is at least $2\lambda+2$ and we apply Lemma~\ref{lem:conccycles} to each of the faces of $G'_0$ that contain the society $\Omega(V)$ of one vortex $V\in\V$.
+Suppose not, and apply Lemma~\ref{lem:rephigh} with $z:=2\lambda+2$.
+If (a) of Lemma~\ref{lem:rephigh} holds, we have a near-embedding $\e'$ of $G$ in a surface $\Sigma'$ with $g(\Sigma')<g(\Sigma)$ and $|\V'|\leq|\V|+1$.
+The properties (\ref{inequalities}) and (\ref{bigwall}) are easy to verify; for (\ref{bigwall}), notice that $5\cdot 6^{q-1}\mu \geq 8\lambda + 8$, so deleting up to $z$ vertices from our wall $H$ leaves a wall of size at least $6^{q-1}\mu$.
+Hence, the fact that $(g(\Sigma'),|\V'|)<(g(\Sigma),|\V|)$ contradicts our choice of $\e$.
+Similarly, if (b) of Lemma~\ref{lem:rephigh} holds, then one of the graphs ${G'}_0^1, {G'}_0^2$ contains a sufficiently large wall, so one of the near-embeddings $\e_1,\e_2$ satisfies (\ref{inequalities}) and (\ref{bigwall}), and $g(\Sigma_1),g(\Sigma_2)<g(\Sigma)$ yields the same contradiction as before.
+This shows that the representativity of $G'_0$ in $\Sigma$ is at least $2\lambda+2$.
+We now apply Lemma~\ref{lem:conccycles} to each of the faces of $G'_0$ that contain the disc $D(V)$ of a vortex $V\in\V$.
 Together with Lemma~\ref{lem:tightcycles}, this implies property (P2).